AitanaGS/gaytravelindex/README.md

 # Gay Travel Index 2023

-An interactive data visualization offering insights into LGBTQIA+ community safety worldwide.
+An interactive data visualization providing an overview of LGBTQIA+ community safety worldwide.
 It is based on data from the Gay Travel Index released annually by the Spartacus International Gay Guide.

 ## Project Link